The Methods Block

 NONDET

 approximation makes no assumptions about the return values; each call to the summarized method may return a different result.
-The number of returned values is not assumed to match the requested number, unless --prover_args '-optimisticReturnsize' is specified.
+The number of returned values is not assumed to match the requested number, unless --prover_args '-optimisticReturnsize true' is specified.

 Warning